 Providing the best possible advice begins with a clear understanding of what your clients’ need, want to achieve, and worry about – including how each of these could possibly change and evolve over time.

 When it comes to retirement and later life, we found that people across the UK share a number of goals.
-In particular, our survey respondents indicated that travelling and spending more time with friends and family are the joint most popular aspirations for later life (both 54%).
-A further 37% said they hope to pursue new hobbies during their well-earned retirement.
+In particular, our survey respondents indicated that spending more time with friends and family is the most popular aspiration for later life (54%).
+A further 48% said they want to travel, and 33% said they hope to pursue new hobbies.
 As a result, you may find that many of your clients come to you for help in planning their finances with these goals in mind.

-However, amidst current difficult circumstances – high cost of living, change of government, growing financial and care responsibilities – people recognise that achieving these goals could be a challenge.
+However, amidst difficult circumstances – high cost of living, international conflicts impacting the UK economy, and growing financial and care responsibilities – people recognise that achieving these goals could be a challenge.

-Notably, financial concerns weigh heavily on those looking to the future, with almost half saying that they fear running out of money in later life (44%).
+Notably, financial concerns weigh heavily on those looking to the future, with 39% saying they fear running out of money in later life.
 In fact, over a quarter aren’t confident they’ll be able to retire into a lifestyle they consider comfortable (28%).
 This concern is also compounded by the fact we’re likely to live longer, too.
 With an increased number of years to live and fund, there may be greater significance placed on your role in helping clients to preserve or grow their wealth for as long as possible.

 lady stretching arms on the beach

-Fulfilling our aspirations and overcoming our fears for later life often involves a balance between what we’d like to do, the resources we have at our disposal, and the circumstances we find ourselves in.
-To achieve this, you can support your clients by helping them to reflect on what’s most important to them, before building a financial plan that’s positive, realistic and achievable.
+Fulfilling our retirement aspirations and overcoming our later-life fears often involves a balance between what we’d like to do, the resources we have at our disposal, and the circumstances we find ourselves in.
+To achieve this, you can support your clients by helping them to reflect on what’s most relevant and important to them, before building a financial plan that’s positive, realistic and achievable.

-Those in their Second 50 face even greater challenges in finding that balance, under increasing personal, social and financial pressure to keep on top of a wide array of ever-evolving responsibilities over a growing period of time.
-However, our research identified a small number of key aspects that could define how your clients plan for, navigate and make the most of their Second 50 – we call these the Five Fundamentals.
+Those in their Second 50 face even greater challenges in finding that balance.
+However, our research identified five fundamental aspects that could define how your clients plan for later life.
 Here are some key takeaways for how you could use them to shape your advice.

 Wealth

-Predicting the future is difficult at the best of times, but long-term fluctuations caused by inflation, interest rates, investment returns and client needs can make financial planning even more challenging.
+Preparing for the future is difficult at the best of times, but long-term fluctuations in inflation, interest rates and investment returns, as well as client needs and expectations, can make financial planning even more challenging.

 A longer life means more years to budget for and fund, and financial advice could be crucial to making your clients’ money last over the course of their extended lifetime.
-From ensuring sustainable pensions contributions and understanding decumulation options, to contingency planning and pursuing their top priorities, Second 50 planning will likely entail all aspects of wealth management and be highly unique to each client’s individual circumstances.
+From making sure sustainable pensions contributions and understanding decumulation options, to contingency planning and pursuing their top priorities, planning for the Second 50 is likely to span every aspect of wealth management and be highly unique to each client’s individual circumstances.

 Health